-On busy highways and run-down streets across Alabama, you can't miss them -- big, bright signs promising easy money.
-From payday loans to title pawns, Alabamians face a dizzying array of credit services designed to trap consumers in financial quicksand.
+On busy highways and run-down streets across Alabama, you can't miss them: big, bright signs promising easy money.
+From payday loans to title pawns, Alabamians face a dizzying array of credit services that can trap too many consumers in financial quicksand.

-The following resources highlight the dangers of predatory lending for Alabama consumers and offer reform measures that are protecting residents of other states:
+The following resources highlight the dangers of high-cost lending for Alabama consumers and examine reform measures that are protecting residents of other states: